 Real Fixers.
 Real Stories.

 Why did we choose these people?
 Over the years, fixers from all over the world have shared their fixing stories with us.
-Every day our growing global community blow us away with their originality and inventiveness.
+Every day members of our growing global community blow us away with their originality and inventiveness.
 So we thought it was about time we celebrate them and the incredible power of fixing.

 FIX FOR CREATIVITY

-Originally from the Soviet Union when resources were scarce, Helga was brought up with a make do and mend mentality.
-This, combined with her natural artistry makes for the perfect creative problem solver.
+Originally from the Soviet Union, when resources were scarce, Helga was brought up with a make do and mend mentality.
+This, combined with her natural artistry, makes for the perfect creative problem solver.
 You won’t believe what she can do with everyday objects around the home.

 FIX FOR ADVENTURE